-The following attributes need to be defined and added to the generic IntentExpectation in 3GPP TS 28.312 [1]:
+The following attributes need to be defined and added to the generic IntentExpectation in 3GPP TS 28.312 [2]:

 - ExpectationVerb of IntentExpectation for network maintenance can describe the characteristic of the intentExpectation for network maintenance and can be an enum.

-For example, ExpectationVerb may be a software upgrade which may be combined with targets such as target software release and energy consumption.
+EXAMPLE: ExpectationVerb may be a software upgrade which may be combined with targets such as target software release and energy consumption.

 - The ExpectationVerb can be used to trigger that creation of a new intent report instance to observe the impacts of network maintenance.